BAJAJ FINSERV DIRECT LIMITED

 You can apply through multiple demat accounts with unique PANs within your family, but avoid duplicate applications under one PAN.

-As per SEBI’s T+3 schedule, shares are usually credited to your demat account 2–3 days before the listing date.
+As per SEBI’s T+3 schedule, shares are typically credited to your demat account within 2–3 days after allotment, before the listing date.